 It is a standalone five-door, four-seat hatchback model that offers a boot capacity of around 360 litres.
 Final specification for Europe is not yet confirmed, but it is expected to come with climate control, a rear parking camera, satellite-navigation, LED headlights and man-made leather upholstery.
 The safety kit is likely to include a pre-crash system, an adaptive cruise control, lane-departure warning and lane-change assist.

+Initial demand for the Mirai has meant Toyota has announced its plans to increase production over the coming years.
+The company will produce around 700 Mirais this year, followed by around 2000 in 2016 and approximately 3000 in 2017.
 The increase has come as a result of initial sales success in Japan - around 1500 orders were placed in the first month of the car being available.
 The increase in production is also to cope with the planned launch in the USA and Europe later this year.

 The Mirai is the culmination of two decades of research from Toyota.
-The production version of the saloon car, which seats four and offers a range of 300 miles from its twin high-pressue hydrogen tanks (700bar/70MPa) stored under the floor, was revealed at the recent Paris motor show.
+The production version of the saloon car, which seats four and offers a range of 300 miles from its twin high-pressue hydrogen tanks (700bar/70MPa) stored under the floor, was revealed at the recent Paris motor show